Frequently Asked Questions

 CIFORD has a few interns who work a mixture of full time and part time.
 They support Margaret in all aspects of the projects CIFORD run and their responsibilities range from running training sessions with the women’s groups to collecting and inputting data.
-You can see who they are at the bottom of the CIFORD home page.
+You can see who they are at the bottom of the CIFORD about us page.

 SUBMIT A QUESTION